NeuralTrust/trustgate-helm-charts/README.md

 - Set up a service and routing rules with the firewall plugin
 - Test the gateway with both malicious and safe content
 - Demonstrate how the firewall blocks potentially harmful content
+- Demonstrate how the AI Gateway masks sensitive data

 ## Detailed Configuration